intel/sgx-gmp-demo/README.md

   --with-trusted-gmpdir=PATH   the trusted libgmp directory (default: gmp directory)
 ```

-If you both builds of the library are installed to the same directory, you can just specify `--with-gmpdir=PATH`.
+If both builds of the library are installed to the same directory, you can just specify `--with-gmpdir=PATH`.

 To compile the applications, run `make`.